The Algebra of the Pseudo-Observables II: The Measurement Problem: Quantum states

 According to what demonstrated in subsection 2.3 in the first paper \citep{Piparo-I} and at the end of subsection \ref{sec:Autovettori-ed-autovalori}, both the terms of the spectrum of an observable $O$ and the relative multiplicities are intrinsic characteristics of the observable itself.

-We now define the \emph{trace} functional ($\tr$) of an observable $O$ as the sum of all its spectral coefficients, $o_{j}$, with respect to a basis $\left\{ I_{j}\right\} $ of elementary projectors compatible with it, i.e.:
+We now define the \emph{trace} functional ($\tr$) of an observable $O$ as the sum of all its spectral coefficients, $o_{j}$, with respect to a basis $\left\{ I_{j}\right\} $ of pairwise orthogonal primitive projectors compatible with it, i.e.:

 The trace of an observable, that is evidently given also by the sum of the products of the distinct terms of the observable spectrum by their relative multiplicities, is, for what was exposed at the beginning of this subsection, uniquely defined, since it can be expressed in terms of intrinsic characteristics of the observable.